All Smithsonian museums and the National Zoo are closed due to the federal government shutdown.

 Michael Govan joined the Los Angeles County Museum of Art (LACMA) as Chief Executive Officer and Wallis Annenberg Director in 2006.
 In this role, he oversees all activities of the museum, from art programming to the expansion and upgrade of the museum’s twenty-acre campus.
 During his tenure, LACMA has acquired by donation or purchase more than 27,000 works for the permanent collection, gallery space and programs have almost doubled, and annual attendance has grown from 600,000 to nearly 1.6 million in 2016.
 Currently the museum in the process of building a new, state of the art gallery building designed by architect Peter Zumthor.

-Dr. Risa Lavizzo-Mourey, of Philadelphia, Pennsylvania, is the former President and CEO of the Robert Wood Johnson Foundation, the nation's largest philanthropy dedicated solely to health and health care.
+Dr. Risa Lavizzo-Mourey, of Philadelphia, Pennsylvania, was named the Robert Wood Johnson Foundation Penn Integrates Knowledge (PIK) Professor of Population Health and Health Equity at the University of Pennsylvania, with appointments in the Perelman School of Medicine, the School of Nursing and the Wharton School, effective January 1, 2018.
+She is president emerita and former CEO of the Robert Wood Johnson Foundation, the nation’s largest philanthropy organization dedicated solely to health and health care.
 With more than 30 years of experience as a medical practitioner, policy-maker, professor, and nonprofit executive, Dr. Lavizzo-Mourey combines the scientific and ethical values she learned as a doctor with an enduring conviction that meaningful philanthropy must achieve lasting social change.
 Dr. Lavizzo-Mourey previously served as the Sylvan Eisman Professor of Medicine and Health Care Systems at the University of Pennsylvania.
-She also directed Penn's Institute on Aging and was Chief of Geriatric Medicine at the University of Pennsylvania's School of Medicine.
+She also directed Penn’s Institute on Aging and was chief of geriatric medicine at the University of Pennsylvania’s School of Medicine.
 At the Federal level, she served as deputy administrator of what is now the Agency for Health Care Research and Quality and worked on the White House Health Care Reform Task Force; she also served on numerous Federal advisory committees.
 Dr. Lavizzo-Mourey is a member of the Institute of Medicine of the National Academy of Sciences.